michaelholmes4/NNComp/README.md

 This repo is split into 2 modules: `Training` and `Plugin`.
 Detailed usage instructions are available inside each module.

 ### Training
-Here PyTorch models are supplied for all network types along with a command line training script.
+Code for training and testing the PyTorch models from the thesis.
 A C++ header generation scrip is also supplied.
-A command line script to predict audio through a trained model is coming soon...

 ### Plugin
 The iPlug2 project file is supplied along with the C++ implementations for all the networks which works with the generated header files.